IIIF/api/source/api/content-state/0.2/index.md

 ## 1. Introduction
 {: #introduction}

+This specification provides a way of describing a [IIIF Presentation API][prezi-api] resource, or a part of a resource, in a compact format that can be used to initialize the view of that resource in any client that implements this specification.
+One application is linking from a search result to a viewer showing the relevant part of a found resource.
+More generally, it provides a description of _content state_, for sharing between applications regardless of their different user interfaces and capabilities.

 The resources made available via the [IIIF Presentation API][prezi-api] are useful only if they can be found.
-While the [Change Discovery API][discovery-api] is for implementing systems that allow these resources to be found, this document specifies a mechanism that allows a user to then open the found resource in a compatible environment, such as a viewer, annotation tool or other IIIF-compatible software.
+While the [Change Discovery API][discovery-api] is for implementing systems that allow these resources to be found, the Content State API specifies a mechanism that allows a user to then open the found resource in a compatible environment, such as a viewer, annotation tool or other IIIF-compatible software.
 This is one example of sharing a resource, or a particular view of a resource.
 Other examples include bookmarks, citations and deep linking into digital objects.

-This specification makes use of existing specifications in order to promote widespread adoption.
-It describes a way of describing a resource, or a part of a resource, in a compact format that can be used to initialize the view of that resource in any client that implements this specification.
-One application is linking from a search result to a viewer showing the relevant part of a found resource.
-More generally, it provides a description of _content state_, for sharing between applications regardless of their different user interfaces and capabilities.

 This _content state_ is distinct from the state of any particular viewer's user interface.
 A viewer state is likely to be client-specific and would concern which panels are open, which options are selected and similar user interface details.

 ### 1.1.
 Objectives and Scope
 {: #objectives-and-scope}

-The objective of the IIIF Content State API is to describe a standardized format which enables the sharing of a particular view of one or more [IIIF Presentation API][prezi-api] resources, typically Manifests or Collections, or parts thereof.
-The intended audience of this document is developers of applications that implement the Presentation API, although other communities may benefit as well.
+The objective of the IIIF Content State API is to describe a standardized format which enables the sharing of a particular view of one or more [IIIF Presentation API][prezi-api] resources, such as a Collection, a Manifest, or a particular part of a Manifest.

-This specification also describes a number of mechanisms for the import and export of content states, thus enabling client and server software to implement interoperable solutions.
+This specification also describes how a content state is passed into a viewer or other client application from another system or application, so that the viewer can show the intended part of the resource (or resources) to the user.
+A simple example would be a content state that tells a viewer to load a IIIF Manifest.

+A viewer can also _export_ a content state, for example to enable a user to share a particular view with another user, or publish it as a reference or citation.
 Different IIIF clients will have different user interfaces and audiences, and may choose which of these mechanisms to support.
 Further detailed examples may be found in the [IIIF Cookbook][annex-cookbook].

+The intended audience of this document is developers of applications that implement the Presentation API, although other communities may benefit as well.

 ### 1.2.
 Terminology
 {: #terminology}